Rolling Resistance on Zwift: Crr and Power Savings of Various Wheels

 See the full list of Zwift wheelsets >

-Generally speaking, each of the three wheel categories above has its own Crr values for each surface in Zwift.
-This makes each type of wheel perform differently across different surfaces.
+Each category above has its own Crr value for each surface in Zwift, so each category of wheel performs differently across different surfaces.
+All wheels within a given category have the same Crr values.

-Example: on pavement, Road wheels have a Crr of .004 while Gravel wheels have a Crr of .008 and Mountain wheels have a Crr of .009.
-This means Mountain wheels will roll slower than Gravel wheels which roll slower than Road wheels.
+Example: On pavement, Road wheels have a Crr of .004 while Gravel wheels have a Crr of .008 and Mountain wheels have a Crr of .009.
+This means that, on pavement, Mountain wheels will roll slower than Gravel wheels which roll slower than Road wheels.

 Wheelset Crr Values

-You can see why the jungle dirt feels tougher on a road bike than on a mountain bike.
+You can see why pavement feels tougher on a gravel bike than on a road bike.
 Because it is!
-The rolling resistance is more than doubled!
+The rolling resistance is doubled!

 It’s also worth noting that the Crr value for road tires on pavement (.004) is quite low.
 We’re virtually rolling quality tires on fresh tarmac.
 Living the dream!